cepharum/sails-qualify/README.md

 ### Why not create a sails-generator?

-Sails generators are obviously design to create folders and write files from templates.
-That's completely improper for what these tools are made for.
+Sails generators are obviously designed to create folders and write files from templates.
+That's completely insufficient for what this tool is made for.

-### Why not use yeoman?
+### Why not use yeoman or sth. similar?

-These tools are considered to work after scaffolding sailsjs project using the generators that come with sailsjs itself. yeoman is a scaffolding tool on its own.
-It's waste of resources to have another scaffolding framework installed to complete the work of some other framework scaffolding stuff before.
+This tool is considered to work after scaffolding sailsjs project using the generators that come with sailsjs itself. yeoman is a scaffolding tool on its own.
+It's waste of resources to have another scaffolding framework installed to complete the work of some other framework having scaffolded stuff before.

 ## Important Notes